 Mexico City offers some incredible things to do and these are 5 cultural activities in Mexico City, you do not want to miss!

 With a greater area population of 22 million residents, Mexico City is the most populated metro area in the Western Hemisphere.
-It’s also the largest city in the Spanish speaking world.
+It’s also the largest city in the Spanish-speaking world.

 And the oldest capital city in the Americas?
 Mexico City gets the nod on that one, too.
-Make sure to taste as much local food that you can get your hands on and learn more about their famous drink on a Tequila route.
+Make sure to taste as much local food as you can get your hands on and learn more about their famous drink on a Tequila route.

 Still, the city’s tourism numbers are a fraction of that seen in New York, Toronto, Rio de Janeiro and other major metros throughout the Americas.

 Travellers to Mexico City are rewarded with culture and history as vibrant as anywhere else on the globe.
 Here are five cultural highlights you won’t want to miss when you visit.

 Best time to visit Mexico City